code-and-effect/codeandeffect.com/pages/solutions/applications-to-join.md

 ---
 layout: page
 title: "Association Applications to Join and Reclassify"
-titletext: "Streamline your application and reclassification processes"
+titletext: "Streamline your member applications and reclassifications"
 permalink: "/applications-to-join/"
-description: "TODO"
+description: "Streamline complex applicant workflows, including: submissions, references, payments, committee reviews, revisions, and approvals."
 bullets:
   - "Guide applicants through a wizard that collects all the required information."
   - "Process applicants using your exact committee, registrar, and administrative process."